Jacob Stallings Player Props: Marlins vs. Phillies

-After going 0-for-3 in his last game, Jacob Stallings and the Miami Marlins take on the Philadelphia Phillies (who will start Aaron Nola) at 6:40 PM ET on Tuesday.
+On Wednesday, Jacob Stallings (on the back of going 0-for-3) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Phillies.
+In his most recent game he had a hitless performance (0-for-3) against the Phillies.

 Jacob Stallings Game Info & Props vs. the Phillies